Home » Salient Features of The Constitution of...

 One of the most defining features of the Indian Constitution is its ability to balance rigidity with flexibility.
 The amendment process outlined in Article 368 allows for a mix of both rigid and flexible amendments.
 Some provisions require a special majority in Parliament, and in some cases, ratification by at least half of the state legislatures, while others can be amended by a simple majority.
 This ensures that the Constitution remains relevant and adaptable to changing circumstances while safeguarding its fundamental principles.

-The Constitution establishes a federal system of government, which divides powers between the central and state governments.
+The Indian Constitution establishes a federal system of government that divides powers between the central and state governments.
 However, it also incorporates several unitary features, making India a “quasi-federal” state.
-During normal times, the powers are distributed between the Centre and the states through three lists—Union, State, and Concurrent.
-However, during emergencies, the central government assumes greater powers, effectively converting the federal structure into a unitary one.
-This flexibility allows the Indian State to maintain unity and integrity in times of crisis.
+Under normal circumstances, power is distributed through three lists: Union, State, and Concurrent.
+During emergencies, however, the central government gains enhanced powers, effectively transforming the federal structure into a unitary system.
+This flexibility helps maintain the unity and integrity of the nation during times of crisis.

 India’s choice of a Parliamentary system of government, as opposed to a Presidential system, reflects the influence of the British model.
 The President of India is the ceremonial head of state, while the Prime Minister is the head of government.
 The Parliamentary system ensures a close relationship between the executive and the legislature, with the executive being accountable to the legislature.
 This system fosters cooperation and coordination between different branches of government, ensuring stability and continuity.